You may have a mold problem in your home if you are smelling musty, moldy, or other unpleasant, dank odors.

 Buying or Selling Property?

-- Don’t sell real property with undisclosed water or mold issues or risk selling property with a possible mold or moisture problem.
-Engage Mold Inspection Sciences to perform a thorough mold inspection to reduce your liability and exposure.
+Don’t sell real property with undisclosed water or mold issues or risk selling property with a possible mold or moisture problem.
+Engage Mold Inspection Sciences to perform a mold inspection to reduce your liability.

-- Don’t consider buying property with existing mold problems.
-This could reduce the value of the property, subject the occupants to mold and moisture related health problems, force you to pay large mold remediation costs, and could make the property difficult to insure or sell down the road.
+Don’t consider buying property with existing mold problems.
+This could reduce the value of the property, subject the occupants to mold related health problems, force you to pay large mold remediation costs, and could make the property difficult to insure or sell.